Aging Doesn't Have To Be An Obstacle To A Healthy Lifestyle

 Makes You Happier

 To quote Legally Blonde, “Endorphins make you happy!”
 Believe it or not, Elle Woods is right.
 Health benefits seniors by releasing endorphins into the brain and reducing depression.
 These ultimately increase your mood.
-As we age, it can be common to experience a form of depression due to changing schedules or feeling a loss of purpose after retiring and not working.
+As we age, it can be shared to experience a form of depression due to changing schedules or feeling a loss of purpose after retiring and not working.
 By exercising, the body releases natural chemicals (endorphins) to lighten your mood and create a sense of happiness.
-This is a healthier solution than over-the-counter medicine.
-Wilson also recommends surrounding yourself with other motivated individuals.
-“Utilize more of a group atmosphere when it comes to fitness (group classes, fitness buddy, personal training).
-It improves mood by enhancing opportunities for socialization,” she says.

 Prevents Unwanted Falls

-Experiencing a fall can be one of the most detrimental accidents as we grow older.
+Experiencing a fall can be one of the most detrimental accidents as we age.
 “Fractures, head trauma, and loss of function or mobility are all potential complications that can be caused by a fall,” says Jimmy McKay, a physical therapist at FOX Rehabilitation.
-Engage in more balance-centric and flexibility exercises with increasing age, such as yoga or Pilates.
-In doing so, the body learns how to react to prevent a fall and how to fall the right way.
-McKay says he believes there’s a big focus on balance training in children.
-Unfortunately, these skills and learning practices can be neglected as we age.
-But they’re just as important.
+With increasing age, engage in more balance-centric and flexibility exercises, such as yoga or Pilates.

 Helps Flexibility and Range of Motion

 If we don’t use it, we’ll most certainly lose it.
 This 100 percent applies to our flexibility and range of motion.
-According to McKay, “There are four phases of degeneration that progress naturally as we age.
+McKay says, “There are four phases of degeneration that progress naturally as we age.
 Exercise is a major intervention to slow this process down.
 If a joint cannot move through its normal range, it will limit the amount of activity that can be done.”
-This includes but is not limited to, putting dishes in the cupboard or washing your hair.
-Additionally, the body will negatively compensate for a loss of range of motion.
-It will rely on another body part to pick up the slack.
-A secondary body part that may experience additional weight or force is the neck.
-This, if left overworked, could lead to additional complications and further accelerate degenerative changes.
+This includes but is not limited to putting dishes in the cupboard or washing your hair.

 Life Easier with Age - exercise benefits